python/cpython/Doc/library/unittest.mock.rst

         >>> m()
         6

-The `side_effect` can also be any iterable object.
-Repeated calls to the mock will return values from the iterable (until the iterable is exhausted and a `StopIteration` is raised):
+The :attr:`side_effect` can also be any iterable object.
+Repeated calls to the mock will return values from the iterable (until the iterable is exhausted and a :exc:`StopIteration` is raised):

         >>> m = MagicMock(side_effect=[1, 2, 3])
         >>> m()